kookiatsuetrong/cool/README.md

 ![](https://raw.githubusercontent.com/kookiatsuetrong/cool/master/logo/cool.jpg)

 Cool! is a purely object-oriented programming language.
-It has been designed for transpiling to JavaScript directly.
+It has been designed for transpile to JavaScript directly.
 The syntax is very similar to JavaScript, Java and C#.
 It supports abstraction, encapsulation, inheritance, polymorphism and many features.
 Some feature such as static member or big number are considering to implement in the future.

-The another benefit of the Cool! programming language is the built-in small library or framework.
-So developer can easily remember method name and no need to use any IDE.
-A large framework like ASP.net MVC, is very hard to remember even doing a common task such as reading database.
+The another benefit of the Cool! is the built-in small library or framework.
+It contains only 20-30 methods, so developer can easily remember method names and no need to use any IDE.
+A large framework is very hard to remember even doing a common task such as reading database.
 Cool! will have only 20-30 basic methods such as File.read() or Database.execute().

-Cool! is similar to CoffeeScript, Dart, and TypeScript in term of they're "transpile" their code to JavaScript.
+Cool! is similar to CoffeeScript, Dart, and TypeScript in term of "transpile" the code to JavaScript.
 It can run both browser-side and server-side.
 And of course it is a superset of JavaScript, so everything in JavaScript is valid in Cool!.
 And finally it can load and run Node.js module directly.

-Philosophies of the Cool! programming language:
+Philosophies of Cool! programming language:
 - SAB - Server And Browser - Use only one language from server to browser.
 - TOI - Text editor Over IDE - You can use any text editor to write Cool!
 - LIS - Life Is Short - Don't spend 10000 hours learning large framework.